masterfabric/masterfabric-pre-release/README.md

 - Detailed descriptions of each issue
 - Specific recommendations for remediation
 - Policy compliance status
+- **HTML Export**: Professional reports with black and white design for sharing and printing

 ## 🔄 Real-Time CVE API Integration